 One of the reasons for the slow progress towards a more circular economy is concern, particularly within economic circles, about what impact it will have on the economy as a whole.
 In this report, we set out to assess the evidence, good or bad, of the UK becoming more circular from three perspectives: national, business and consumer.
-Our conclusion is that it has positive impacts at all levels, despite
+Our conclusion is that it has positive impacts at all levels, despite major gaps in knowledge.

-We advocate for further research to better predict the impact of a resource reduction strategy." major gaps in knowledge.
 Along with the experts we consulted, we believe further research would reveal the outcome of a genuinely circular economy would be significantly more positive than is currently understood.